-Xilinx recommends assigning BRAM and DSP groups to SLR Pblocks to minimize SLR crossings of shared signals.
-For example, an address bus that fans out to a group of BRAMs that are spread out over multiple SLRs can make timing closure more difficult to achieve, because the SLR crossing incurs additional delay for the timing critical signals.
+Xilinx recommends assigning block RAM and DSP groups to SLR Pblocks to minimize SLR crossings of shared signals.
+For example, an address bus that fans out to a group of block

+RAMs that are spread out over multiple SLRs can make timing closure more difficult to achieve, because the SLR crossing incurs additional delay for the timing critical signals.